babylonlabs-io/rollup-bsn-contracts/SPEC.md

   uint32 slashed_btc_height = 7;
   // height is the queried Babylon height uint64 height = 8;
-  // voting_power is the voting power of this finality provider at the given height uint64 voting_power = 9;
+  // jailed defines whether the finality provider is jailed bool jailed = 9;
+  // highest_voted_height is the highest height for which the
+  // finality provider has voted uint32 highest_voted_height = 10;
+  // commission_info contains information details of the finality provider
+  // commission.
+  CommissionInfo commission_info = 11;
-  // consumer_id is the consumer id this finality provider is registered to string consumer_id = 10;
+  // bsn_id is the ID of the BSN the finality provider is securing string bsn_id = 12;
 }

 // Description defines a validator description.